singh3069/registration2.0/README.md

 # registration2.0
 Registration form
 <br>
-it just a for practicing my basic HTML and CSS
+it is  just  for practicing My basic HTML and CSS.